janelia-flyem/dvid/README.md

 ![Web app for 3d inspection being served from and sending requests to DVID](/images/webapp.png)

-DVID is a *distributed, versioned, image-oriented datastore* written to support [Janelia Farm Reseach Center's](http://www.janelia.org) brain imaging, analysis and visualization efforts.
+DVID is a *distributed, versioned, image-oriented datastore* written to support [Janelia Farm Research Center's](http://www.janelia.org) brain imaging, analysis and visualization efforts.

 DVID aspires to be a "github for large image-oriented data" because each DVID